emmajanedrews/base-template/_posts/2018-01-02-new-year-new-market.md

 {% include pullquote.html %}

-According to the National Association of Realtors, a healthy market should have an inventory of homes between five to six months.
+According to the National Association of Realtors, a healthy market should have between five to six months of inventory.
 This means our area currently has a big shortage of properties.

 This presents a great opportunity for sellers, who can take advantage of the lack of competition when they list.